 BIG INK now tours the country hosting workshops with their press.
 What started as a small-town project has grown into a national program.
 Each year more artists become aware of how satisfying it is to carve and print.
 Also, the public becomes better informed about the process by viewing the art BIG INK participants create.

-Since its founding in 2012, BIG INK has visited dozens of cities across the country and created thousands of prints.
-To learn more about the program and to apply to participate, please visit our programs page.
+Since its founding, BIG INK has visited dozens of cities across the country and created thousands of prints.
+To learn more about our programs and to apply to participate, visit our opportunities page.